 Prior to joining DWM, John served for six years with James Bryan Smith at the Apprentice Institute for Christian Spiritual Formation, where he directed the finances and operations, including the Apprentice Experience.

-John has a shepherd's heart and is a soon-to-be ordained pastor in the Evangelical Covenant Church.
+John has a shepherd's heart and is an ordained pastor in the Evangelical Covenant Church.
 His great passion is for the two "ships" in life: DiscipleSHIP and RelationSHIP, which underscores the importance and purpose of the School of Kingdom Living.

 Terri Taylor was adopted from Korea when she was 6 months old and considers herself more Polish than Asian.
 Terri is a certified Spiritual Director and has been told that she is a curator of souls.
 She has found spiritual direction to be one of her greatest joys.
 More than her love for popcorn and penguins, Terri loves to walk alongside and nurture hurting and wandering souls with Jesus through spiritual direction.
 She holds a Master’s in Organizational Leadership from Biola University and completed The Renovaré Institute.
 Terri’s other areas of service include the Board of Directors at Dallas Willard Ministries and Quaker Meadow Christian Camp, as well as with Ministry and Counsel (Elders) at the Friends church she attends.

 Tina L. Dyer is the founder and principal consultant of Grafted Together Consulting, providing strategic consulting, experiential workshops and retreats that invite transformation.
 Tina is committed to the elevation of spiritual dialogue that fosters the integration of faith, race, and spiritual formation, in service of a vibrant and robust Christian expression of faith that holds a kingdom regard for all image bearers.